 In one of his training sessions, this is what he taught:

-- 60% of the people you enroll will do something for the first 30-days and then fizzle out
+- Sixty percent of the people you enroll will do something for the first 30-days and then fizzle out.

-- 40% of those 60% will appear to be leaders for their first 90-days in the business
+- Forty percent of those sixty percent will appear to be leaders for their first 90-days in the business.

-- Within a year 20% of the 40% will still be around in the business
+- Within a year twenty percent of the forty percent will still be around in the business.

-- After five years 1, maybe 2, of these people will be left and will be a leader in the business
+- After five years one, two, of these people will be left and will be a leader in the business.

 Let’s break this down and do the math.
-If you sponsored 100 people, this is what you could expect:
+If you sponsored one hundred people, this is what you could expect:

-- 60 will do something for first 30-days
+- Sixty will do something for first 30-days

-- 16 will be left after one-year in the business
+- Sixteen will be left after one-year in the business

-- 10 will still be around after five years
+- Ten will still be around after five years

 Find 3 Who Find 3 Who Find 3

-Some trainers and leaders in our industry teach the power of three.
-They basically teach people that their job is to find three people and then help them find three people and then help those new people find three people.
-Keep repeating this process over and over in depth and you will build a HUGE organization.
+Some MLM Trainers and leaders in our industry teach the power of three.
+They teach people that their job is to find three people and then help them find three people and then help those new people find three people.
+Keep repeating this process over and over in depth and you will eventually build a HUGE organization.

 While this sounds great in concept, and does sell a lot of books, this business NEVER works out that way.
-To find three serious people, you’ll need to sponsor AT LEAST 30 to 50 people, and probably much more than that.
-From those 50 people, 40 will do nothing and quit, 10 will do something, and 1 to 2 of those 10 people will be serious.
+To find three serious people, you’ll need to sponsor AT LEAST 50 people, and maybe more.
+From those fifty people, forty will do nothing and quit, ten will do something, and one to three of those ten people will be serious.

-I like to tell people this upfront, because if you just assume that you can sponsor three people, sit back, and your team will just duplicate, you will be disappointed.
+I like to tell people this upfront, because if you just assume that you can sponsor three people, sit back, and your team will just duplicate and grow, you will end up disappointed.
 It never works this way.

 What’s the Secret, Chuck?